Raxxius/PhotoWebsite/README.md

  https://www.w3schools.com/howto/howto_js_slideshow.asp

  StackOverFlow.com - using searches for javascript variable query, specifically
-* How to pass one variable from function A into function B ()
+* How to pass one variable from function A into function B () via arguements
-* How to
+* How to use variables to create a series of html elements

+Photos are taken by and are property of Gemma Brewin, all rights are reserved.

+Richard Wells - Mentor at Code Insitute.